itsDavidK/README-generator/README-Taco-Eater.md

 ![license badge](undefined)
 ## Description

-A man eats a lot of tacos, as the user wathes the page.
+A man eats a lot of tacos, as the user watches the page.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)